BAMF Style looks forward to Valentine’s Day this weekend with an abbreviated Week of Weddings.

 How to Get the Look

-Although he is outspoken and flashy in his management style, Sonny chooses a slick yet traditional aesthetic for his formalwear.
+Although he is outspoken and flashy in his management style, Sonny chooses a traditional approach for his formalwear.

 - Black double-breasted dinner jacket with wide satin-faced peak lapels, 6×2 button front, welted breast pocket, jetted hip pockets, 3-button cuffs, and ventless rear